Karanmehra7107/Internship-Front-End/README.md

 └── README.md

 ```

-## To Do
-1. Push your code to a repository in Github.
-2. Host your application somewhere and then it should be accessible through the browser by a URL.

 ## Feature
 -  If you click the minimize button of the chat box shown bottom rigth of web page, the chat box open with __margine-right:20px__